Stephanie Grisham: Personal life

 As Stephanie Ann Sommerville, she married Danny Don Marries in Nevada on April 7, 1997.
 They met at Mesa State College in Grand Junction, Colorado.
 Her husband joined KOLD-TV as a news anchor in Tucson, Arizona, on the day after their son's first birthday.
 They divorced in 2004.

-Later in 2004, she married Todd Grisham, a KOLD sportscaster.
+Later in 2004, she married Todd Grisham, then a KOLD sportscaster.
 They divorced in 2006.

-Around 2008, she had a second son.
+On December 25, 2007, Grisham had a second son, Jake.

-Grisham has been romantically linked to former Trump White House aide Max Miller.
-Politico reported that the relationship ended in 2020 when Miller pushed Grisham up against a wall and slapped her in the face after she accused him of infidelity.
+In 2019–2020, Grisham dated then-Trump White House aide Max Miller.
+Politico reported that the relationship ended in 2020 after an argument in which Miller allegedly pushed Grisham up against a wall and slapped her in the face after she accused him of infidelity.
 Miller has denied the report.
+Miller filed a defamation lawsuit against Grisham for the accusations.
+Grisham moved to dismiss the lawsuit but the Judge, Emily Hagan, dismissed Grisham's motion.
+Miller voluntarily dismissed the case with prejudice in August 2023.

 Incidents of driving while intoxicated

 On January 9, 2013, Grisham was pulled over for speeding in Gilbert, Arizona.
 The officer observed Grisham's signs of intoxication, and she failed a field sobriety test.
 Grisham denied consuming any alcohol, but said she had taken a Xanax 90 minutes earlier and a Zoloft the prior night.
 A blood test revealed Grisham's blood alcohol content to be .105 percent, which is above the .08 legal limit in Arizona.
 She also was found to be driving on a suspended license since August 2012 for failure to answer a traffic citation.
 In August 2014, Grisham accepted a plea bargain agreement that reduced the charge to misdemeanor reckless driving, plus two years of probation.
 She returned to court twice for failure to pay the $779 in fines and failure to complete a Mothers Against Drunk Driving program.

-Shortly after midnight, December 5, 2015, Grisham was arrested again in Phoenix, Arizona, for driving without her headlights and suspicion of driving under the influence; thus violating her probation.
+Shortly after midnight, December 5, 2015, Grisham was arrested again in Phoenix, Arizona, for driving without her headlights on and suspicion of driving under the influence, violating her probation.
 Grisham failed to appear at her court hearing on January 19, 2016, whereupon the judge issued a warrant for her arrest.
 Afterwards, Grisham pleaded guilty.
 In July 2016, she was ordered into a treatment program and to pay nearly $1,600 in court costs and fines.